 Source: * U.S. Bureau of Labor Statistics (BLS).

 To avoid or respond to negative media coverage of a company, public relations specialists write press releases and advise company executives on the strategies and options available to deal with public perception about an organization.
 You may utilize news management techniques, common known as 'spin,' to present a positive public image of the company.
 Press secretaries often serve as the official spokesperson for a government department or a politician.
 One of their main jobs is to answer questions from journalists and others about the organization.

-According to the BLS, public relations specialists earned a mean annual wage of $65,830 in May 2015.
-The top-paying industries for public relations specialists were securities and commodities exchanges; wholesale electronics markets and agents and brokers; water, sewage, and other utility companies; audio and video equipment manufacturing and the federal government, according to the BLS.
+According to the BLS, public relations specialists earned a mean annual wage of $68,440 in May 2018.
+The top-paying industries for public relations specialists were the federal government; pharmaceutical and medicine manufacturing; software publishers; metal ore mining, and monetary authorities-central bank, according to the BLS.

 A bachelor's degree is typically the minimum education needed to work as in a full-time public relations position.
 Press officers typically have a degree in public relations, and may minor disciplines such as journalism, communications, or political science.
 Public relations programs generally require coursework in the following areas: